Nigeria agree terms with Peseiro to become coach

 Last updated on .From the section Sport Africa

-The Nigeria Football Federation (NFF) has agreed terms with former Porto and Sporting Lisbon boss Jose Peseiro to take charge of the national team.
+The Nigeria Football Federation has agreed terms with former Porto and Sporting Lisbon boss Jose Peseiro to take charge of the national team.

 The 62-year-old, who resigned from the Venezuela job last August because of unpaid wages, was previously named as Nigeria coach in December and was set to take over the Super Eagles after the Africa Cup of Nations.

-However, the Portuguese rejected the West African nation in February after their exit from the tournament, citing disagreements over contractual clauses and financial matters.
+The Portuguese then rejected the West African nation in February after their exit from the tournament, citing disagreements over contractual clauses and financial matters.

-Peseiro, who has been headhunted by NFF president Amaju Pinnick, will finalise a deal before Nigeria play two friendlies in the United States later this month.
+But Peseiro, who has been headhunted by NFF president Amaju Pinnick, will now finalise a deal before Nigeria play two friendlies in the United States later this month.

 "It's important to reiterate that a deal has been agreed with Mr Peseiro and he will sign his contract before our friendly against Mexico on 28 May," NFF's director of communications, Ademola Olajire, told BBC Sport Africa.